 We have held several successful workshops on the topic of values-based investing and shareholder engagement, the first of which took place in New Orleans in 2008 and focused on “Values Based Investing 101” and general investment topics.
 We also held a follow-up workshop as part of the Climate Change Convening in 2009.
 In this workshop, we examined what we, as women investors, could do to re-evaluate and amend our portfolios to include the lens of climate change as a criterion in our socially responsible investing.

-Recent activities have included sponsoring the Savvy Investor event at our 2012 Conference, as well as webinars on a variety of relevant topics, including:
+We sponsored the Savvy Investor event at our 2012 Conference, as well as ongoing webinars on a variety of relevant topics, including:

 - Assessing Opportunities and Risk in the New Financial Environment